postsharp/Metalama.Samples/examples/caching/caching-4/README.md

 ## Compile-time API

 To enable compile-time reporting of errors when attempting to include an unsupported type in the cache key, we need a compile-time configuration API for the caching aspects.
-We accomplish this via a concept named a _project extension_, which is explained in more detail in <xref:aspect-configuration>.
+We accomplish this via a concept named _hierarchical options_, which is explained in more detail in <xref:aspect-configuration>.
 We define a new compile-time class, `CachingOptions`, to map types to their respective builders.
-We will also store a list of types for which we want to use `ToString`.
+It implements the <xref:Metalama.Framework.Options.IHierarchicalOptions`1> for all levels where the options can be defined, i.e. the whole compilation, namespace, or type.
+The class is designed as immutable and represents an incremental _change_ in configuration compared to its base level, but without knowing its base configuration.
+Because of this unusual requirements, designing aspect options can be complex.

+Here is the top-level option class:

 [!metalama-file CachingOptions.cs]

-We define an extension method that simplifies access to caching options:
+The class relies on <xref:Metalama.Framework.Options.IncrementalKeyedCollection> to represent a change in the collection.
+Items in these collections are represented by the `CacheBuilderRegistration` class.

-[!metalama-file CachingProjectExtensions.cs]
+[!metalama-file CacheBuilderRegistration.cs]

 Configuring the caching API using a fabric is straightforward: